 You can usually tell if the air filter needs to be replaced when dirty and covered in dust.
 If it’s not too dirty, you can give it a good cleaning instead of replacing it.
 Just make sure you let it dry completely before putting it back in place.

-- 20x20x1 replacement air filters for your furnace, air conditioner, or HVAC system (actual...
+- 20x20x1 replacement air filters for your furnace, air conditioner, heat pump, or HVAC...

 - MERV 8 synthetic media (comparable with MPR 600 & FPR 5) protects homes from dust, pollen,...